nanoframework/nanoFramework.Azure.Devices/README.md

 ## Azure IoT Device Provisioning Service (DPS) support

-This SDK supports as well Azure IoT Device Provisioning Service.
+This SDK also supports the Azure IoT Device Provisioning Service.
 Group and individual provisioning scenarios are supported either with a symmetric key either with certificates.
 To understand the mechanism behind DPS, it is recommended to read the [documentation](https://docs.microsoft.com/azure/iot-dps/).

 ### Provisioning using symmetric key